RanjeethaChandreGowda/test/README.md

 Test class is created to get the count of number of animals which can fly,walk,sing,swim.
 <Class>TestCountAnimals and Refer <code>test()</code>
 Loggers are used to log the count info of animals.

+# Bonus-Section

+# 1. Can you add a second language (if you know a language other than English) Use the rooster as a PoC for demonstrating this.
+For example, this is how the Rooster sounds differently depending on language.
+Please add the rooster sound in your native tongue.

+## SolutionDetails

+Necessary configuration is done to enable ResourceBundle Created separate property files for different languages